- This event has passed.

-WHO SHOULD ATTEND: Geologists, geophysicists, petrophysicists, reservoir engineers and managers who are exploring for and developing oil and gas fields in unconventional, basin-centered petroleum systems.
-Basic knowledge of well log evaluation is recommended.
+WHO SHOULD ATTEND: Geologists, geophysicists, petrophysicists, reservoir engineers and managers who are exploring for and developing oil and gas fields in conventional and unconventional petroleum systems.

-Examples of manual editing requirements include occasions when data are widely scattered (e.g., porosity, net sand and net pay values from wells), mapping 2-D seismic data, dealing with poor resolution deep 3-D seismic events, fault blocks which may have been mapped incorrectly as structurally incompatible (lack of contour compatibility) by the computer, or the mapping software is incapable of correct net pay contouring.
+Situations where manual editing may be required include mapping with widely scattered data (e.g., porosity, net sand and net pay values from wells), mapping 2D seismic data, dealing with poor resolution deep 3D seismic events, editing fault blocks on workstation generated maps which lack contour compatibility, or adjusting net pay maps when the mapping software is incapable of correct net pay contouring.

-- Why do hand contouring in the age of 3-D seismic and computers?
+- The benefits of performing hand contouring in the age of 3D seismic and computers.

 - Rules of contouring and methods of contouring by hand.

-- Correct understanding and mapping of vertical components of faults, throw and vertical separation.
+- Correct understanding and mapping of the vertical components of faults including throw and vertical separation.